Research Overview

 ACS Synthetic Biology 10(1), 204-208 (2020)

-3. Quantitative & Data-science approaches in biological systems
+3. Quantitative and data science approaches in biological systems

 Representative publications: